SAP-samples/teched2025-AI164/exercises/ex2/README.md

    <br>![](/exercises/ex2/images/07_02_joule_booster.png)

 ## <a name="step2"></a>Step 2: Check Prerequisites
-The booster will automatically check if all prerequisites are met:
+The Booster will automatically check if all prerequisites are met:
 1. The system will verify:
    - Checking Authorizations: DONE
    - Checking Entitlements: DONE
    - Checking Identity Authentication Tenant: DONE
      <br>![](/exercises/ex2/images/07_03_joule_booster.png)

-2. Once all prerequisites show as "DONE", click "Next" to proceed.
+2. Once all prerequisites show as "DONE", click "Next" to continue.

 ## <a name="step3"></a>Step 3: Set Up Subaccount

-Configure the subaccount settings for the Joule installation:
+Configure the Subaccount settings for the Joule installation:

 1. In the "Set Up Subaccount" step, verify the following settings:
    - Service: das-application
    - Plan: Select "standard" from the dropdown
-   - Subaccount: Select your previously created subaccount (AI164-XXX)
+   - Subaccount: Select your previously created Subaccount (AI164-XXX)
    - Org: The organization name will be auto-populated
    - Space: Leave as "dev"
      <br>![](/exercises/ex2/images/07_04_joule_booster.png)